 VSCO is also available as a mobile app.
 This allows you to apply many of the presets and styles of the desktop version to your mobile images and video.
 The free version of the app comes with a number of included presets but you can also choose to purchase further options like a monthly or annual subscription.

 VSCO comes with almost all of the basic features required for editing including perspective control and a few free presets.
 The fade functionality is one of the highlight features that was loved by VSCO users right from when the app was developed.
-The subscription version is quite advanced allowing members access to new features and challenges, and allows editing videos, has a HSL section, blur function, allows text and frames and also comes with a whole bunch of presets.
+The subscription version is quite advanced allowing members access to new features and challenges and allows editing videos, has an HSL section, blur function, allows text and frames and also comes with a whole bunch of presets.

 Perhaps one of the interesting things about VSCO is how little they concentrate on standard social network mechanics such as “likes” etc. They really hone in on the photographic and less on the social.
-VSCO puts up challenges and features users on their profile.
+VSCO puts up challenges and features for users on their profiles.
 They even have an interesting montage and journal feature and with millions of active users, they are obviously doing something right.

 Anyone that takes photographs of people and properties will know how cumbersome it can be to carry and organise model and property releases.
-Mobile devices have simplified that issue immensely and one of the better apps is Releases that has all the tools required and it is free.
+Mobile devices have simplified that issue immensely and one of the better apps is Releases which has all the tools required and it is free.

 The app also makes it easier for photographers by saving all information within the app so they can be retrieved for future forms.
 It also supports the most popular cloud services like G Drive and Dropbox so files can be shared easily without any hassle.

 Releases is a free app and is available to download on iOS.

 Firstlight is a photography app developed by the team that created Filmic Pro.
 Filmic Pro is regarded as one of the most powerful video apps available on smartphones and has been used to capture award-winning films on iPhones.